 Cherokee Nation Names First Delegate To Congress

-The Cherokee Nation has named its first ever delegate to the U.S. House of Representatives.
-Former Obama appointee Kimberley Teehee's nomination was approved by the tribe's council on Thursday.
-Although the treaty that created this non-voting position is almost 200 years old, it's never been filled.
+The Cherokee Nation has named its first delegate to the U.S. House of Representatives.
+Former Obama appointee Kimberly Teehee's nomination was approved by the tribe's council on Thursday.
+Although the treaty that created this nonvoting position is almost 200 years old, it had never been filled.

 The article outlining the right to a delegate is in the Treaty of New Echota.
 The 1835 treaty is also the document that led to the Trail of Tears, something that has been top of mind for Teehee.
 She points out the treaty gave up the Cherokee's homelands and cost the tribe thousands of lives.

-"Literally blood sweat and tears," Teehee said.
+"Literally blood, sweat and tears," Teehee said.
 "We can't ignore that history and what it meant for us to have a provision like that put in place given the devastation that occurred and the deaths that occurred."

 Politics

-Note: A previous version of this story misspelled Kimberly Teehee's first name as Kimberley.